Keith Park: Later life

 In 1955, the same year that he stepped down from the International Airport Committee, Park's connections and advocacy with the Air Ministry resulted in the donation of a Spitfire to the Auckland War Memorial Museum.
 It was an aircraft that he personally selected while on a visit to the United Kingdom that year.
 The donated Spitfire, a Mk XVI, which had been used in the filming of Reach for the Sky, arrived at the museum the following year and Park gave an address at its formal unveiling.
 The aircraft remains on display in one of the museum's galleries.

-Park's lack of diplomacy, together with his age, ultimately led to his retirement from Hawker Siddley in June 1960.
+Park's lack of diplomacy, together with his age, ultimately led to his retirement from Hawker Siddeley in June 1960.
 Soon afterward, encouraged by the city's mayor at the time, Sir Dove-Myer Robinson, Park stood for election for the Auckland City Council.
 He was elected for a three-year term in the 1962 local elections, and went on to be reelected for two more terms.
 As a councillor he found himself again involved with the international airport at Māngere, being on the committee supervising the construction of some of its infrastructure.
 The airport began international operations in 1966 and, for a time, acquaintances of Park moved to have it named after him; the government declined to do so.
 In the final year of his last term as councillor, his wife, Lady Dorothy, who had been unwell for some time, died.

 A film of the Battle of Britain was released in 1969, based on the book The Narrow Margin by Derek Wood and Derek Dempster.
 Produced by Harry Saltzman, the film was intended to be an accurate representation of the battle.
 Before production commenced, Trevor Howard, the actor cast as Park, wrote to him with assurances of doing justice to his leadership of No. 11 Group.
 On viewing the finished film at its premiere in New Zealand, Park found it entertaining but noted the meeting in which he and Leigh-Mallory argued over the use of Big Wings was fictionalised and less dramatic than what had actually occurred.

 Death

 In his later years Park suffered a series of heart attacks.
 He took ill in Auckland on 2 February 1975 and was admitted to hospital, where he died on 6 February, aged 82.
 Park was accorded a military funeral, the service being held at Holy Trinity Cathedral in Parnell.
-Condolences were sent by Elizabeth II and also Battle of Britain pilot Johnny Kent.
-His remains were cremated and, at the request of his surviving son, his ashes scattered over Waitemata Harbour from an aircraft.
-Later that year, on 12 September, a memorial service was held at St Clement Danes on the Strand.
-One of the speakers was Bader, who during his speech noted: "British military history of this century has been enriched with the names of great fighting men from New Zealand.
+Condolences were sent by Elizabeth II and Battle of Britain pilot Johnny Kent.
+His remains were cremated and, at the request of his surviving son Ian, his ashes scattered over Waitemata Harbour from an aircraft.

+Later that year, on 12 September, a memorial service was held in London at St Clement Danes on the Strand.
+One of the speakers was Douglas Bader, who during his speech noted: "British military history of this century has been enriched with the names of great fighting men from New Zealand.
 Keith Park's name is carved into that history alongside those of his peers."